Blockchain CV Review: What Recruiters Reject in 10 Seconds (Proof-Stack Checklist)

 • I removed filler and kept the top half skimmable

-If you’re actively interviewing, the Smart Contract Interview Prep Hub helps align your CV claims with interview answers (so you don’t contradict yourself).
+Smart Contract Interview Prep Hub for defending CV claims in Solidity and security interviewshelps align your CV claims with interview answers (so you don’t contradict yourself).

 How do recruiters scan a blockchain CV in 10 seconds?